Last Updated on April 26, 2023 by Bestusefultips

-Annoying by the Samsung Galaxy S9 Bluetooth connectivity issue?
-Users facing different Bluetooth issues on S9+ and S9, such as S9 won’t pair with Bluetooth, Bluetooth dropping out, the smartwatch can’t pair via Bluetooth, can’t pair with a car, can’t hear music, or can’t make or receive calls via Bluetooth.
-Bluetooth and Wi-Fi issues are common problems in new launch smartphones or after updating the phone’s OS.
+Are you annoyed by the Samsung Galaxy S9 Bluetooth connectivity issue?
+Here’s how to fix Bluetooth issues on Galaxy S9 and S9 Plus, such as the S9 won’t pair with Bluetooth, Bluetooth dropping out, the smartwatch can’t pair via Bluetooth, can’t pair with a car, can’t hear music, or make or receive calls via Bluetooth.
+Bluetooth and Wi-Fi issues are common problems in newly launched smartphones or after updating the phone’s OS.
 While Bluetooth is turned on, nearby devices can see your device, and you can pair Samsung S9 to Mercedes, Toyota Tundra, Powerbeats 3, Fitbit band, Galaxy smart wear, and more.
-In this tutorial, I’ll explain the possible methods to fix Bluetooth issues on Galaxy S9 and S9 Plus.
+In this tutorial, I’ll explain the possible methods to fix Samsung Galaxy S9 and S9 Plus.

-If your Samsung S9 has Bluetooth issues, first check to make sure correctly paired with your Galaxy S9 with a car or other accessories.
+Why is Bluetooth not finding devices on my Samsung Galaxy?
+If your Samsung S9 has Bluetooth issues, check to ensure it is correctly paired with your Galaxy S9 with a car or other accessories.
 You can share your Galaxy S9 connection with Bluetooth, also.
 To save battery life on Galaxy S9, turn off Bluetooth when you’re not using it.
 Check out the below given possible solutions to fix Galaxy S9 won’t pair with Bluetooth issues.

 Read More: How to Fix Mobile Data Not Working on Samsung Galaxy

-How to Fix Bluetooth Won’t Connect on Samsung Galaxy S9 And S9 Plus
+How to Fix Bluetooth Issues on Galaxy S9 and S9 Plus

 If Samsung Galaxy S9 Bluetooth is not working or can’t pair with a car, try the solutions below.